 We are proud to offer a number of scholarships, bursaries and grants available for our on-campus international students.
 Browse the full range of dedicated international student scholarships online.

-It’s important to ensure you are eligible to apply for a program with us.
+It’s important to ensure you are eligible to apply for a course with us.

-Before applying, make sure you meet the academic and English language requirements for the program you hope to study.
+Before applying, make sure you meet the academic and English language requirements for the course you hope to study.

 You are considered to be an international student if:

-Applicants must meet the minimum English Language Requirements for entry into a FedUni program.
-The English Language Requirement for general programs, such as business, IT and general science, is Academic IELTS Overall score of 6.0, with no band less than 6.0, or equivalent.
-Some programs will require higher scores - refer to our Course Finder for more information.
+Applicants must meet the minimum English Language Requirements for entry into a FedUni course.
+The English Language Requirement for general courses, such as business, IT and general science, is Academic IELTS Overall score of 6.0, with no band less than 6.0, or equivalent.
+Some courses will require higher scores - refer to our Course Finder for more information.

 Refer to the English language requirements for information on accepted tests and exemptions.